-- Looked After Children and Previously Looked After Children1, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children with a sibling attending the school at the time of application2.
-In the event of there being more siblings than there are remaining places, it is possible that a sibling under these circumstances would not be offered a place.
-Where siblings exceed the remaining places, places will be allocated by the drawing of lots. - Children of any member of staff at the School, in either of the following circumstances: - a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- Looked after children and all previously looked after children1.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - Children with a sibling attending the school at the time of application2.
+In the event of there being more siblings than there are remaining places in a year group, it is possible that a sibling under these circumstances would not be offered a place.
+Where siblings exceed the remaining places in a year group, places will be allocated by the drawing of lots. - Children of staff at the School, in either of the following circumstances:

+a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.